 How John Prine’s Final Album Revitalized His Career

 John Prine had a long and exceptionally distinguished career, and he went out on a high note.
-Prine's final album, 2018's The Tree of Forgiveness, was an award-winning project that gave him the highest chart positions of his entire career.
+The folk icon's final album, 2018's The Tree of Forgiveness, was an award-winning project that earned him the highest album chart positions of his entire life.

 The Tree of Forgiveness was Prine's first album of his own new songs since 2005's Fair and Square, and he collaborated with some top songwriting talent -- including Pat McLaughlin, Dan Auerbach, Keith Sykes and Phil Spector -- on the songs.
 The tracks were also peppered with guest appearances from Jason Isbell, Amanda Shires and Brandi Carlile, all of whom count Prine as an influence.
 Prine enlisted producer Dave Cobb to helm the album, which he recorded at RCA Studio A in Nashville.

-Released on April 13, 2018, The Tree of Forgiveness was a commercial success, debuting at No. 1 on Billboard's U.S. Folk Albums chart and at No. 2 on the Top Country Albums, Independent Albums and Top Rock Albums charts.
-The project also reached No. 5 on the all-genre Billboard 200: the highest chart positions Prine had ever earned across his decades-long career.
+Released on April 13, 2018 -- three years ago today -- The Tree of Forgiveness was a commercial success, debuting at No. 1 on Billboard's U.S. Folk Albums chart and at No. 2 on the Top Country Albums, Independent Albums and Top Rock Albums charts.
+The project also reached No. 5 on the all-genre Billboard 200: the highest album chart positions Prine had ever earned across his decades-long career.

 WATCH: John Prine's Secret Hits

 10 Things You Didn't Know About John Prine: